Discover what goes into implementation planning, why it’s important in project management, and how to build your implementation plan.

 When in doubt about a particular aspect of your project, conduct additional research and consult subject matter experts.

-Centralize communication using your project management tool so that everyone receives project updates and announcements at the same time.
+Centralize communication using your project management tool so that everyone simultaneously receives project updates and announcements.

-Taking online courses can be a great way to learn more about project management and explore career options.
+An implementation plan can help you create a roadmap for a project, reduce risk, plan ahead, and ensure that all team members follow the same guidelines.
+Taking online courses can also be a great way to learn more about project management and explore career options.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.